weuzor/bowden_cutter/README.md

-# Bowden Filament cutter for Voron Stealthburner
+# Bowden Filament Cutter for the Voron Stealthburner

-This toolhead integrated filament cutter cuts filament similar to the filametrix cutter, on which it is based on, but uses a different approach for actuation by means of an external high torque servo which is connected to the toolhead via a bowden cable.
+This toolhead integrated filament cutter cuts filament similar to the [filametrix mod](https://github.com/sorted01/Filametrix), on which it is based on, but uses a different approach for actuation by means of an external high torque servo which is connected to the toolhead via a bowden cable.
 This way the cutting process is independent of toolhead position/movement and does not induce any forces to the printer kinematics.

 <img width="200" alt="toolhead_CW2" src="https://github.com/user-attachments/assets/51eff1ab-1d54-44e3-b260-746bf7f76ad4" />